 What is data visualization in business analytics?

-What is data visualization?
+What are the 4 pillars of data visualization?

-What are the five types of data visualization?
+What are the 4 types of visualization?

 What are data visualization techniques in data analytics?